Campbeltown: Culture

 Campbeltown boasts a museum and a heritage centre.
 The museum has a varied collection of items from Campbeltown's past, and prehistoric items excavated from sites around Kintyre, such as axeheads, jewellery and combs.
-The 19th century building, by John James Burnet, also houses the Registrars office and Customer Service Point for Argyll and Bute council and has plaques or exhibits related to famous Kintyre people: for example, William McTaggart and William Mackinnon.
+The 19th-century building, by John James Burnet, also houses the Registrars office and Customer Service Point for Argyll and Bute council and has plaques or exhibits related to famous Kintyre people: for example, William McTaggart and William Mackinnon.
 Near the museum is the cinema known as the Wee Picture House, a small but distinctive Art Nouveau building of the Glasgow School dating from 1913 and believed to be the oldest surviving purpose-built cinema in Scotland.
 These buildings are on the waterfront, as is a 14th-century Celtic cross that also served as a mercat cross.

 St Kieran (Ciarán of Clonmacnoise) lived in this area before the town existed.
 A cave named after him can be visited at low tide, as can the cave on nearby Island Davaar where pilgrims and tourists go to see a 19th-century crucifixion painting.

-Campbeltown also hosts the annual Mull Of Kintyre Music Festival, which has seen acts ranging from up-and-coming local bands to well-established groups such as Deacon Blue, The Stranglers and Idlewild perform.
+Campbeltown also hosts the annual Mull of Kintyre Music Festival, which has seen acts ranging from up-and-coming local bands to well-established groups such as Deacon Blue, The Stranglers and Idlewild perform.

-The Kintyre Songwriters Festival, a fairly low key annual gathering aimed at promoting the wealth and variety of original music across the area, which started in 2009.
+The Kintyre Songwriters Festival, a fairly low-key annual gathering aimed at promoting the wealth and variety of original music across the area, which started in 2009.
 The festival is held during the last weekend of May and is open to anyone interested in performing.

 On Friday 16 June 2006, First Minister Jack McConnell flew to Campbeltown to officially open Campbeltown's new 'Aqualibrium' Centre.
 Aqualibrium, designed by Page\Park Architects, replaced the old Campbeltown swimming pool, which was previously closed due to safety concerns; the centre houses Campbeltown's library (with the old building being the museum only), swimming pool, gym, conference centre and 'Mussel Ebb' Cafe.

 The Kintyre Camanachd are a local shinty team that belongs to the Camanachd Association.

 The local amateur football team, Campbeltown Pupils AFC, are members of the West of Scotland Football League Division 4 which largely comprises clubs based in the Greater Glasgow and Inverclyde areas, requiring the Campbeltown team to make a round trip of over 200 miles for away fixtures most weekends.

 Argyll FM is a local radio station based in Campbeltown on 106.5, 107.1 and 107.7.

 In May 2012 Campbeltown and Dunoon were jointly named in a report by the Scottish Agricultural College as the rural places in Scotland most vulnerable to a downturn.
 The "vulnerability index" ranked 90 Scottish locations according to factors associated with economic and social change.

+Politics

+Campbeltown is part of the Argyll, Bute and South Lochaber constituency for elections to the House of Commons of the United Kingdom.